mcatee-cooper/ece160-hw01/README.md

 ```
 ./calc x 2 2.5
 ```
 should print `5` and then exit.
-The calculator should support addition, subtraction, multiplcation, and division.
+The calculator should support addition, subtraction, multiplication, and division.
 The corresponding characters for these operations will be `'+', '-', 'x', '/'`

 For this assignment, you will be writing your own implementation of `calc.c`.
 An obfuscated implementation of `calc.c` has been provided here so you can test it and see how it should work, but DO NOT attempt to emulate the actual code in this file; by design it is far more complicated and less readable than your code should be.